Generation Z trends in the workplace – What employers need to know

 Who is Generation Z?

-By 2020 Gen-Z is expected to make up 20 percent of the global workforce.
+As of 2020, Gen-Z makes up 20 percent of the global workforce.
 As Boomers leave their roles, more and more of the youth are swooping in to take their places.
 If companies want to cultivate loyalty among their newer team members they need to get a good grasp of who they are.

 Generational differences may cause conflict in the workplace which means that HR departments need to understand the characteristics that these cohorts share and the ones in which they differ.